btbinhtran/html_assertion/README.md

 HTMLAssertion adds assertions for testing rendered HTML using CSS selectors.

-It is very useful in Phoenix controller and integration tests.
+Use them in your Phoenix controller and integration tests.

 ## Installation